-If you are a leaseholder Brent Council, as landlord, is obliged to provide you with specific services and you will be charged for those services.
+As a leaseholder, Brent Council owns the freehold and as landlord, is obliged to provide you with specific services and you will be charged for those services.

 - Service charges to cover the costs incurred for the day to day repair, maintenance and management of the block and for your share of the cost of any major works to your block.